Tests and treatments

 Aftercare

-When you are discharged from the hospital, we will ask you to visit your GP ten days after the procedure to have your wound checked and your sutures removed.
+• Visit your GP ten days after surgery for a check-up of your wound and to have sutures removed.
 In case of problems, you (or your GP) can of course always contact our department.

 How much does an umbilical hernia repair cost?